mle-infrastructure/mle-hyperopt/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/RobertTLange/mle-hyperopt/blob/main/examples/getting_started.ipynb)
 <a href="docs/logo_transparent.png_2"><img src="docs/logo_transparent.png" width="200" align="right" /></a>

 Simple and intuitive hyperparameter optimization API for your Machine Learning Experiments (MLE).
+This includes simple grid and random search as well as sequential model-based optimization and a set of more unorthodox search algorithms.
+Hyperparameter spaces include real, integer and categorical-valued variables.
 We assume that the objective is minimized (multiple by -1 if this is not the case).
 For a quickstart checkout the [notebook blog](https://github.com/RobertTLange/mle-hyperopt/blob/main/examples/getting_started.ipynb).

 ## The API 🎮